 When Should I Take Pre-workout?

 The all important question: if you're going to boost your performance with pre-workout, when is the optimum time to take it?
-As, Lowell explains, just because it's called pre-workout that doesn't necessarily mean you have to take it pre your workout.
-"You can take them 15-20 minutes before training," says Lovell.
-"But for longer sessions, you could delay until an hour into the session."
+Well, like we've mentioned most people take pre-workout around 30 minutes to one hour before they workout, but just because it's called pre-workout that doesn't necessarily mean you have to take it prior t your workout.
+"For longer sessions," says Lovell, "you could delay until an hour into the session."
 Always refer to the label of your pre-workout for specifics.
-In fact, it may be worth cycling your pre-workout intake, says Lovell.

 Should I Take Pre-Workout Every Day?